 Separate Entity Method

-Under this method, the commissary invoices each store as if that store was purchasing from the commissary like any other vendor.
+Under this method, the commissary invoices each store as if that store were purchasing from an external vendor.
 The pricing for the food in the invoice includes labor, overhead, etc.

 This method works best for: